 How do I get accepted into the program?

 Complete an initial application in May.
-Once we receive your application, we will review the materials provided and ensure that you meet our eligibility requirements.
-We will then notify you as to whether you will move on to interview with our program committee, or if your application is declined.
+Once we receive your application, we will review the materials provided to ensure that you meet our eligibility requirements.
+We will then notify you as to whether you will move on to an interview with our program committee, or if your application is declined.

-If you are contacted for an interview, please know that the interview is in a relaxed setting at our office.
+If you are contacted for an interview, please know that the interview is in a relaxed setting.
 If you need to bring your child/ren with you, that is perfectly okay.